-Students have to be able to speak in order to communicate and learn another language.
-Unfortunately getting some students to speak is like pulling teeth.
-So I have 5 quick tips that will help you create an environment that encourages even your most hesitant VIPKid students to speak more.
+But I have 5 quick tips that will help you create an environment that encourages even the most hesitant and shy ESL students to speak more.

 1. Minimize Incidental Language